 Project Takeaways

-Although al-Nadim did not discuss the plastic arts -- not even pattern-welded sword making -- this Iraqi ceramic bowl with luster-painted decoration from the 10th century epitomizes the only known true alchemy: turning lead-based paint into something that gleams like the sun.
+Although al-Nadim did not discuss the plastic arts--not even pattern-welded sword making--this Iraqi ceramic bowl with luster-painted decoration from the 10th century epitomizes the only known true alchemy: turning metal-based glazes into something that gleams like the sun.
 Image credit: The Keir Collection of Islamic Art on loan to the Dallas Museum of Art K.1.2014.233.
 CC0 1.0, universal public domain.

-Without a doubt, al-Fihrist is a critical document to historians and philosophers of Islamic thought.
-The documents that al-Nadim catalogued were sought out by Abbasid leaders who wrote letters and sent emissaries to friends in Alexandria and enemies in Constantinople, wherever the ancient manuscripts might have been stored.
+Without a doubt, al-Fihrist is a document critical to historians and philosophers of Islamic thought on numerous subjects at a time when the Abbasid scholars were reviving lost science.
+The documents that al-Nadim catalogued were sought out by Iraqi leaders who wrote letters and sent emissaries to friends in Alexandria and enemies in Constantinople, wherever the ancient manuscripts might have been stored.
 The obtained manuscripts were copied, then translated, then discussed in depth, ultimately advancing the sciences into new realms.
-For those of us who are not Islamic scholars, the al-Fihrist is a tantalizing glimpse into how it is possible to re-animate science after the lights have gone out.
+For those of us who are not Islamic scholars, the al-Fihrist is a tantalizing glimpse into how it is possible to re-animate science centuries after the lights have gone out.
+We owe those ancient scholars for their diligence and innovations.

 The English language al-Fihrist created by Bayard Dodge is free to read on line at the Internet Archive (vol 1, vol 2); and German scholar Hans Wellisch's 1986 extensive and accessible report on the making of al-Fihrist and a biography of al-Nadim is also free to download and read.